blue-devil/nexeruncator/README.md

 # neXeruncator

-nexeruncator; extracts or inserts javascript source file from or to nexe-compiled binaries.
+neXeruncator; extracts or inserts javascript source file from or into nexe-compiled binaries.

-* The word `nexeruncator` is derived from `nexe` and `aberuncate`.
+* The word `neXeruncator` is derived from `nexe` and `aberuncate`.
 Nothing special!

 ## Notes